charlesrambo/kaggle_titanics/spaceship_titanic/README.md

 The dataset shows a high **Normalized Mutual Information (NMI)** between the `Group` ID and the target variable.
 The **`apply_spaceship_group_mask`** leverages this:

-* It calculates the transport rate of groups within the training set.
+* It calculates the transport rate of groups using the training set's transported feature and the test set's (bias corrected ) ML probability of being transported.
-* It identifies "Test" passengers belonging to these same groups.
+* It identifies "Test" passengers belonging to groups that have high or low transportation rates.
 * It applies a **probability nudge** to align test predictions with the proven outcome of their social group, effectively utilizing local consensus to refine individual probabilities.

 ### 4. Optuna Optimization